Clach na Cù Ifrinn & Clach na Cù Cogaidh

 In every era, the worthy are tested.
-This is our stone.
+These are our stones.
 Build your own history.

 Clach na cù ifrinn, translated from Scottish Gaelic as "The Hellhound Stone" is a modern day testing stone based on the ancient tradition of Scottish Stonelifting (Clach neart).
 Sourced by world-renowned Scottish stonelifter Brett Nicol, with the assistance of strongman and stonelifter John Gibb, a battle to retrieve the stone from it's watery resting place ensued and the Clach na cù ifrinn was born.